 The City of Valdez also participates in the Community Rating System (CRS), which is a voluntary program offered by the NFIP that recognizes and encourages community floodplain management to exceed the minimum NFIP requirements and as a result, flood insurance premium rates are discounted to reflect the reduced flood risk.

-Every year, the City of Valdez gathers together all the outreach work it has been doing to educate it's community and any additional work being done to reduce the risk of flood damage in its community and sends a packet to the CRS coordinator, who tallies up each activity for a total amount of credit points.
+Every five years, the City of Valdez gathers together all the outreach work it has been doing to educate it's community and any additional work being done to reduce the risk of flood damage in its community and sends a packet to the CRS coordinator, who tallies up each activity for a total amount of credit points.
 Based on the number of points earned each year, the City of Valdez is assigned a class between 1 and 10, 1 being the highest rated and 10 being the lowest.
 Each class represents a 5% discount in flood insurance for people with NFIP flood insurance policies with the Special Flood Hazard Area (SFHA).
-Currently the City is a class 9, which represents a 5% discount to flood insurance policies within the SFHA.
+Currently the City is a class 8, which represents a 10% discount to flood insurance policies within the City.

 The intent of the Floodplain Development Permit is to review those activities that will impact the way floodwaters would move through a community and if these proposed changes would negatively impact neighbors or downstream residents.
 It may seem funny to need a Floodplain Development Permit for paving a driveway, but paving changes the permeability of the ground (water will not be absorbed) and reduces surface friction (water will move faster along this new surface).
 That is not to say paving your driveway would not be approved, it just has to be looked at and documented so that effects (singular and cumulative) to the entire floodplain can be considered.